-- Each time you touch ADD MINUTE, it will add 30 seconds up to 3 minutes, then will add 1 minute up to a total of 99 minutes, 59 seconds. - You can enter ADD MINUTE only after closing the door or after touching OFF/CANCEL. - You can use ADD MINUTE to start the oven only if no other cooking function is running.

-1. Make sure your food is in the oven.
+- Each time you touch the JET START feature pad, it will add 30 seconds up to 3 minutes, then will add 1 minute up to a total of 99 minutes, 59 seconds. - You can enter the JET START feature only after closing the door or after touching OFF/CANCEL. - You can also use the pad to increase the remaining cook time during manual programs. - 1.
+Make sure your food is in the oven. - Touch the JET START feature pad.
+(Each additional touch adds 30 seconds of cooking time, up to 3 minutes, then adds 1 minute up to a total of 99 minutes, 59 seconds.) - 3.
+At the end of the cooking time: Display will show "END" and 4 tones will sound.